-You have found the perfect business idea, and now you are ready to take the next step.
 There is more to starting a business than just registering it with the state.
 We have put together this simple guide to starting your stunt design business.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.

 STEP 1: Plan your business

 A clear plan is essential for success as an entrepreneur.
 It will help you map out the specifics of your business and discover some unknowns.
 A few important topics to consider are:

 - What are the startup and ongoing costs?

 Luckily we have done a lot of this research for you.

 What are the costs involved in opening a stunt design business?

 The most significant asset for a stunt design business owner is experience.
 As mentioned, most individuals entering this industry have up to ten years of experience under their belt.
 They have put in the work as a stuntman and/or design staff and are ready to move on to the next stage of their career.

 Stunt designers should meet with a professional to ensure they have proper insurance coverage should an incident occur.
 Travel expenses for the entire design staff should be budgeted for, and designers are encouraged to consider the travel budget when determining their fees.

 Many designers have a dedicated staff that travels with them from job to job.
 While this significantly increases startup costs, it often proves invaluable to most as each team member knows their role and are able to communicate amongst the team with ease.
 To mitigate costs, consider hiring team members on a freelance basis.